shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 ## Software Configuration

 The CC3D is a nifty micro-controller.
-It can be flashed with different flight computer firmwares and can be extended with GPS and Telemetry capabilities.
+It can be flashed with different FC firmwares and can be extended with GPS and Telemetry capabilities.
 For now, we will work on a much more humble task - flashing it with a FC firmware.

 As the CC3D has been around for a while, it has a good amount of community support in terms of open-source FC firmwares.
 Two popular ones are [Cleanflight](http://cleanflight.com/) and [LibrePilot](http://librepilot.atlassian.net/), built out of the ashes of the now defunct OpenPilot.